bradleyritschel/US-2016-Election-Tweets-that-Swear/README.md

-This filtiering results in tweets being displayed that include crude language towards the candidates.
+This filtering results in tweets being displayed that feature crude language towards the candidates, exposing the political polarization and hostility this election has caused.

 References
 - [Twitter API statuses/filter stream](https://dev.twitter.com/streaming/reference/post/statuses/filter)